swellee/use-reaction/README.md

         ```
    4. `resetModel` - the trigger for reset the given model to its initial state when it's defined
    ----

+4. `useLoadingTip`- retrive the loading-flag(true/false) and loading-tip of given model-instance, if not provide model, then it will return the global loading flag, this flag and tip will change when call `doAction(someAction, payload, 'model' | 'global', loadingTip?)` [added since v1.3.0]

-4. `useLoading` - retrieve the loading flag(true/false) of given model-instance, if not provide model, then it will return the global loading flag, this flag will change when call `doAction(someAction, payload, 'model' | 'global')`
+5. `useLoading` - a simplified alias of `useLoadingTip`, while this one only retrieve the loading-flag(true/false) of given model-instance, if not provide model, then it will return the global loading flag, this flag will change when call `doAction(someAction, payload, 'model' | 'global')`
     - ----
-5. `setLoading` - NOT recommended to use! you'd better trigger loading by call doAction or doFunction.
+6. `setLoading` - NOT recommended to use! you'd better trigger loading by call doAction or doFunction.
-This function might be usefull where need to mark global loading in non-UI section, eg. within fetch or axios call
+This function might be usefull where need to mark model or global loading in non-UI section, eg. within fetch or axios call. [added since v1.3.0]
     - ----
-6. `justBack` - sometimes, your action don't want to modify the model store, just want to process sth and return the data back to UI level, then you can use this api to wrap your return data, so that the return data of your action won't trigger modify and won't trigger rerender, like this:
+7. `justBack` - sometimes, your action don't want to modify the model store, just want to process sth and return the data back to UI level, then you can use this api to wrap your return data, so that the return data of your action won't trigger modify and won't trigger rerender, like this:
     ```typescript
     export const actionJustBackData: Action<typeof model_b> = async function({ payload }) {
         ... do process task ...